Foster Parents are Needed in Washington, DC

 Why Reunification?

 Research shows that a consistent, supportive birth home can contribute positively to a child's emotional well-being and overall development, while the instability of the foster care system greatly impacts the well-being of the child.
 Birth parents who lose their children to the foster care system are given the necessary steps to gain their children back but often lack the encouragement and emotional support to achieve those steps.
 As a reuniting foster parent, you can help by maintaining open communication with the birth parents and child welfare system in hopes of encouraging reunification.
+If reunification is not possible, kin family is the next option, and if that is not possible, then adoption by you or another family.
+You can help stabilize youth until they enter their permanent home.